sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 ---
 Alternate title: **Just use [Netlify](https://www.netlify.com/)**.

-**TL;DR:** Deploy a hugo site to GCP for free in less time than it will take you to read this article: https://github.com/sidpalas/hugo-gcp-deploy
+**TL;DR:** Deploy a Hugo site to GCP for free in less time than it will take you to read this article: https://github.com/sidpalas/hugo-gcp-deploy

 ![logos](/static/images/hugo-caddy-gcp.png)